 The correlation coefficient which are presented in the table 7. indicating a significance relationship between the dependent and independent variables at the 0.01 level (2-tailed).
 The correlation coefficient =0.540 between the government policy and performance of SMEs, while the relationship between emergence of natural disasters and performance of SMEs presented by correlation coefficient = 0.729.
 Also, the relationship between market competition and performance of SMEs was presented by correlation coefficient = 0.271 level.
-Moreover, the interrelationship between the variables was assessed using the same Pearson correlation coefficient and showing that all variables have the strong relationship as shown in the table below.
+It is close similar to Simon (2021)[29] the correlation coefficient of business policy =0.001 level (2-tailed) .Moreover, the interrelationship between the variables was assessed using the same Pearson correlation coefficient and showing that all variables have the strong relationship as shown in the table below.